bigboydiamonds/merkle-distributor/README.md

 ## To Deploy Merkle Distributor
 Ensure .env variables are set.

-Update scripts/claimData.json for { receipient_address:claimable_token } entries.
+Update scripts/claimData.json for { receipient_address:claimable_token_amount } entries.

+{{ claimable_token_amount }} should be listed in the token’s native big number format—for example, if the token has 18 decimals (like ETH), then 1 ETH should be written as 1000000000000000000; if the token has 8 decimals (like BTC), then 1 BTC should be 100000000.

+You can use the unit converter here: https://etherscan.io/unitconverter

 Run `yarn generate-merkle-root:claim` to generate merkle root, outputted in scripts/result.json.